 Throughout its history, Israel has struggled with its sense of “identity.”
 It did so even to the point of shunning other tribes, and denigrating entire populations, such as, the Samaritans, …and we know what Jesus had to say about that.

-Our Bible Hero Posters might have an “ethnicity problem” for those who want their Bible heroes to look like old men with big noses and beards.
+If you want your Bible heroes to look like old men with big noses and beards…

 - Mary has pores!
 And her stare seems to go right through you.

-- Jonah doesn’t look like a wimp.
-He looks….heroically humbled.
+- Jonah doesn’t look like a wimp or old guy.
+He looks….like a warrior who’s been heroically humbled.

-- Joseph looks like a boy, not a young adult.
-His robe caught in an invisible wind.
+- Joseph looks like a boy, not a young adult -which is true to the story.
+And his robe is caught in an invisible wind, which is prophetic.

-The near-unanimous response was “they are awesome”.
-But everyone also commented specifically on Mary.
-Her bluish-violet eyes pierce you when you see them in person.
+Her violet eyes pierce you when you see them in person.
 Her skin looks porcelain but has tone and even pores.
 She is almost transfigured and looking into the future.
 One Christian educator friends wrote, “this is the Mary of the Magnificat.”
-This is “ethereal art” Mary, not realistic-looking like the other posters go for.
-If and when I ever meet her in person, THIS is how I would expect her to look at me: Confident, serene, and with a gaze that saw into the future.
+This is “ethereal art” Mary, not the realistic-looking subjects of the other eleven posters.